Dry Eye Explained

 Artificial lubricating eye drops are commonly used for the treatment of dry eye, and are available in liquid, gel and ointment forms.
 Your doctor will determine the type that is best for you, based on your individual needs and severity of the condition.

+Other common treatments for dry eye include warm compresses, anti-inflammatory medications, oral supplements and punctal plugs.
 In special cases involving infection, inflammation of the eyelids, or clogged oil glands, special lid cleansing procedures or antibiotics may be used.
 Avoiding environments with smoky or hot, dry conditions may also be warranted, and a humidifier may be used to help in indoor environments.